 2. The Structures and Spheres of Government and Co-operative Government.
 Federal division of power in the light of the principle of co-operative government will be under scrutiny.
 Theory regarding separation of powers will be revisited in the South African context.

-For topics 3, 4 and 5, time in class will be spent looking at the case studies of Hawks/Scorpions and OUTA sagas.
-The judgments relevant to the discussion are listed on p 9 and these must be read by students in preparation of the class discussions.
+For topics 3, 4, 5, 6 and 7 time in class will be spent looking at the case studies of Hawks/Scorpions, accountability measures, including commissions of enquiry and other means of ensuring executive accountability..
+The readings relevant to these discussion are listed on p 9 and these must be read by students in preparation of the class discussions.